bigbluebutton/bigbluebutton.github.io/index.md

 (Of course, all these features are still useful in a business meeting, but they are particularly useful in an online class).

-BigBlueButton can record your session for later playback.
-To support users with accessibility needs, BigBlueButton is compatible with JAWS screen reader (see our [accessibility statement](https://bigbluebutton.org/accessibility/)).
+To support users with accessibility needs, BigBlueButton is WCAG 2.0 AA certified (with some exceptions).
+For more details, see see our official [Accessibility Statement and VPAT](https://bigbluebutton.org/accessibility/).

 Want to try out BigBlueButton?
-Anyone can setup an account on [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org)).
+Visit [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org)) and setup an account.
+BigBlueButton is also built into the free version of [Moodle Cloud](https://moodlecloud.com/).

+Want to learn more about BigBlueButton?
 This site contains the project's documentation.
+Whether you are an administrator that wants to setup your own BigBlueButton server, or you are a developer want to setup a BigBlueButton server, customize it, and integrate your existing applications, this site has all the information you need to get started.

-It is written for administrators and developers who want to setup a BigBlueButton server, customize it, and integrate it with existing applications using our API.
-If you are an end-user (instructor or teacher) and interested in how to use BigBlueButton, visit [bigbluebutton.org](http://bigbluebutton.org).
+If you are an end-user (instructor or teacher) and interested in how to use BigBlueButton, visit [https://bigbluebutton.org/html5](https://bigbluebutton.org/html5) for tutorial videos.

 ## A brief overview of BigBlueButton